adamrmelnyk/blag/content/post/taocp-vol-2-seminumerical-algorithms.md

 images: []
 ---

-An overview of the second volume of The art of Computer Programming.
+Random numbers from the second volume of TAOCP and experimentation with PRNGs.

-<!--more-->

-# Prelude to the Second Volume

-It's been about eight months (As of April) since I finished reading the first volume.
-Though it's likely not a surprise to many, I'll admit that it was one of the more challenging reads as well as being surprisingly entertaining and well written.
+It's been about nine months since I finished reading the first volume.
+Though it's likely not a surprise to many, it's one of the more daunting reads, but is surprisingly entertaining and well written.
 [My summary of the experience reading through the first volume](/post/the-art-of-computer-programming/) was more or less my thoughts on the book, but didn't offer a lot in terms of the content that was covered or any interesting material that was gleamed from its pages; perhaps I'll remedy that when I have time for a second read through.
 Admittedly, there was quite a bit of content and I don't think I wanted to post a section by section summary of the volume, especially when you consider that much of the first volume was devoted to stacks, trees, linked lists, and other data structures, something most software engineers and programmers are familiar with.
 Luckily the second volume is far less familiar territory (at least to me) and may be more interesting to write about.

-## Seminumerical Algorithms

-* What does seminumerical mean (the borderline of numeric and symbolic)
-  * Numeric vs symbolic calculations
+<!--more-->

 ### Not So Random Number Generators

 Early in the volume Knuth shows how difficult it is to create a sufficiently random pseudorandom number generator.
 Simply adding a number of complicated steps will may not yield truly random numbers.
-Knuth includes the following algorithm <b><i>K</i></b> to illustrate this point.
+Knuth includes the following algorithm, <b><i>Algorithm-K</i></b>, to illustrate this point.
 You can find an excerpt of the algorithm [here](http://www.informit.com/articles/article.aspx?p=2221790).

 #### Algorithm K